Salad Greens with Roasted Pears, Toasted Cornbread Croutons, and Violet Cheese Dressing

 - Sliced Violet cheese (or Camembert) for plating

-- THE ROASTED PEARS: Preheat a cast-iron skillet or heavy baking sheet in a 475°F oven.
+- Heat a cast-iron skillet or heavy baking sheet in a 475°F oven.
 Toss the pears with the salt, pepper, and ⅓ of the oil.
 Once the oven is hot, work in batches, adding a light drizzle of oil to the pan and laying enough pear wedges, flat side down, to cover the surface of the pan.
 Roast in the oven for 2 minutes, then flip the pears over and roast 1 minute longer or until soft.

 - To serve, in a large bowl, toss the greens with just enough dressing to lightly coat the leaves.
 (You will have some dressing left over; store in refrigerator.)
 Divide the greens and croutons among eight plates; top each with six roasted pear wedges and a slice of cheese.